 This list highlights articles, events, and other publications from the American Planning Association and other experts in the field.

 New publications and educational opportunities will be added periodically so please revisit this list to see the most current ideas about Shrinking Cities.

 A Note on the Availability of Resources

-Articles from Planning magazine are available online to members of APA.
+Articles from Planning magazine and PAS Memo are available online to members of APA.

-Articles from JAPA, Zoning Practice, Planning & Environmental Law, and PAS Memo are available to those publications' subscribers in varying online formats.
+Articles from JAPA, Zoning Practice, and Planning & Environmental Law are available to those publications' subscribers in varying online formats.
 JAPA articles in the bibliography contain an access link for subscribers who are also APA members.

 Current Articles and Research